zulip/zulip/docs/prod-email.md

   exceptions Zulip encounters.
 * Zulip's email sending configuration is based on the standard Django [SMTP backend](https://docs.djangoproject.com/en/1.10/topics/email/#smtp-backend) configuration.
-The one thing we've changed from the defaults is reading `EMAIL_HOST_PASSWORD` from the `email_password` entry in the Zulip secrets file, so that secrets don't live in the `/etc/zulip/settings.py` file.
 So if you're having trouble getting your email provider working, you may want to search for documentation related to using your email provider with Django.
+The one thing we've changed from the defaults is reading the email password from the `email_password` entry in the Zulip secrets file, as part of our policy of not having any secret information in the `/etc/zulip/settings.py` file.
+In other words, if Django documentation references setting `EMAIL_HOST_PASSWORD`, you should instead set `email_password` in `/etc/zulip/zulip-secrets.conf`.